RJMillerLab/opendata-ontology/data-prep/scala/README.md

-### Scripts for computing mutual information for pairs of labels
+### Scripts for computing mutual information of pairs of labels

 ```scala